Skip to content

 • We have made great progress over the years holding a high standard on environmental compliance and we already undertake many environmental activities in the company globally.
 Environmental stewardship is a focus area for us.
 We plan to quantify our global carbon footprint and establish future reduction strategies and targets.

-• Engineered Solutions: As we look to double our business in the next 3 years, we will be challenging ourselves to invest in and develop more sustainable engineering solutions, this may include further technology efficiency improvements, doing more in alternative energy, or investing in clean fuel solutions.
+• We will be challenging ourselves to invest in and develop more sustainable engineering solutions, this may include further technology efficiency improvements, doing more in alternative energy, or investing in clean fuel solutions.
 Different aspects of the work performed so far can be found in the Streamlined Energy and Carbon Reporting (SECR) section.

 • I&D (Inclusion and diversity) is an important component of the social dimension of ESG.
 The Inclusion and Diversity Council, which was introduced in 2020, is responsible for enforcing the equal opportunities policy within EthosEnergy ensuring all employees are treated in a fair and consistent manner and not to discriminate unlawfully.
 EthosEnergy recognises Internation Women’s Day as a key date in the calendar with the key theme of embracing equity to create an inclusive world which aligns strongly with the Group's own commitments and behaviours.